steamship-core/python-client/docs/nextra/plugins/using/generators/gpt4.rst

     task.wait()
     joke = task.output.blocks[0].text

-To build a chat interaction, you can persist the prompt components to a ``File`` object, tagging them with their conversational roles:
+To build a chat interaction, you can persist the prompt components to a :py:class:`File<steamship.data.file.File>` object, tagging them with their conversational roles:

 .. code-block:: python